From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 Day 1: Ingrid drafted initial ownership assignments based on the current reality.

-Day 3-5: Tested ownership matrix in practice.
-When questions came up, Ingrid redirected: “Check the matrix.
+Day 3–5: They tested the ownership matrix in practice.
+When questions came up, Ingrid redirected people with, “Check the matrix.
 Who owns that domain?”
-Let the ownership system handle coordination rather than everything flowing through her.
+This let the ownership system handle coordination instead of everything flowing through her.

 Week 3 Discovery:

-Matrix revealed 3 domains with no clear owner.
-Critical work areas where everyone assumed someone else was handling it:
+The matrix showed 3 domains with no clear owner—critical work areas where everyone assumed someone else was handling them.

-These were the domains where balls kept dropping.
-Now had explicit owners.
+These were the domains where balls kept dropping, and now they had explicit owners.

 Week 3 Resistance: